T&B Contractors commissioned LSJ Engineering to construct unusual architectural handrails for Harrow School in London.

 The balustrade guarded a drop over a retaining wall, which cranked and sloped.
 This made the fabrication quite tricky!
 The really interesting feature on this job, however, is the infill panels.
-The panels were formed by CNC punching in aluminium sheet, creating an image of long grass stalks!
-The image of grass stalks was copied from photographs sent to the supplier by the project designers.
+The panels were formed by CNC punching in aluminium sheet, which created an image of long grass stalks!
+The project designers sent photographs of grass stalks to the supplier, who copied the image.

 The handrails, balustrade frames and infill panels were powder coated in an external grade finish prior to installation.
 What do you think of the finished effect?
 We really like the image of the long grass stalks in the panels!

 Thinking of commissioning architectural steel work from LSJ Engineering?

 We are open for new commercial steel projects!
-If you liked the handrails we completed for Harrow School and are interested in working with us on a commercial steel project, we’d love to hear from you.
+If you liked our work at Harrow School, we’d love to hear from you.
 Get in touch here or email email@example.com.
 You can also phone us on 01702 290 585.
-You can read about our other architectural steel work projects here.
+Read about our other architectural steel work projects here.